Once printing is complete, you can close this window.

 YOU!

 Priority: YOU!
 The Postal Service priority is and always will be serving you.
-With free shipping supplies, flat-rate options, $100 worth of free insurance for most shipments, improved tracking and easy online tools, Priority Mail shipping offers one of the best values in the shipping business.
+With free shipping supplies, flat-rate options, $100 worth of free insurance for most shipments, improved tracking and easy online tools, Priority Mail service offers one of the best values in the shipping business.

 Here’s more you should know: